tocco/tocco-docs/framework/configuration/rest-resource.rst

 Create Java interface
 ---------------------

-Create the Java interface for your resource by extending :abbr:`ch.tocco.nice2.rest.core.spi.RestResource (RestResource)`.
+Create the Java interface for your resource by extending :abbr:`RestResource (ch.tocco.nice2.rest.core.spi.RestResource)`.

 The following interface defines a REST resource which will be available on ``${BASE_PATH}/events/{city}``.
 It defines a method called ``getEvents()`` and a second method ``addEvent()``.
 The first method is mapped to